 Grand Teton National Park is a national park located in Wyoming, USA.
 The park is 500 square miles (1300 square km) and includes many peaks of the Teton Range, as well as northern sections of the Jackson Hole valley.
 Grand Teton National Park is known for its prehistoric flora and fauna, diverse wildlife, and varied landscapes, and is a popular tourist destination for mountaineering, fishing, cycling, hiking, and many other recreational activities.

-If you’re planning an e-bike trip to Grand Teton National Park, this article will help you plan and answer any questions beforehand!
+If you’re planning to visit Grand Teton National Park by electric bike, this article will help you plan and answer any questions beforehand!

 Are e-bikes allowed in Grand Teton National Park?

 E-bikes are allowed in Grand Teton National Park!
 According to the USA’s federal e-bike laws, e-bikes are classified as a “low-speed electric bicycle”, and must be a two or three-wheeled vehicle that has fully operable pedals.
 State requirements in Wyoming require an e-bike to have:

 - A maximum motor output that must not exceed 750W

 - A maximum speed that must not exceed 20 mph (32 km/h)

 - A motor that is only used to assist pedal propulsion